mattblasi/Sylph/README.md

 Sylph
 =====

-Sylph - Ghost Theme
+### Sylph - Ghost Theme

 Sylph is a minimalistic responsive theme built for Ghost (http://ghost.org).
 As the functionality of Ghost grows so will some of the functionality within the theme.
+Designed to be easy to use while expanding it's overall functionality as Ghost grows.

 Features
 ========